matejlou/tetrapal/README.md

 In theory number of natural neighbours for a given input point can range from 1 to the total number of vertices in the triangulation.
 In practice the maximum number is much lower for most point sets.
 However, to guarantee success it is advised to ensure that the output arrays are at least as large as the number of vertices in the triangulation.

 Because the function may fail, it is recommended to use barycentric interpolation for most cases.
-Natural neighbour interpolation is much slower and the resulting dither may not be perceptually better than barycentric interpolation.
+Natural neighbour interpolation is much slower and the resulting dither may not be much better than barycentric interpolation, perceptually speaking.

 ### Nearest Neighbour Interpolation